tapir-test/tapir-website/_docs/gettingstarted/Installation.md

 1. Confirm via Install and Start

 ### Alternative 2: Manual installation
 In case you don't want to use the Eclipse Installer you can install the plugins in your eclipse manually via the corresponding update-site.
-Beside JDT tapir needs Maven (M2Eclipse)/Gradle (Buildship) and [Xtend](https://www.eclipse.org/xtend/download.html) to work.
+Beside JDT tapir needs Maven (M2Eclipse) and [Xtend](https://www.eclipse.org/xtend/download.html) to work.

 ## Showcase
 If you just would like to get a first impression of <i>tapir</i> we highly recommend our show case which it hosted at [GitHub](https://github.com/tapir-test/tapir-showcase).